Algebraic K-theory of the infinite place: Introduction

 \section{Introduction}

-In number theory, it is a universally accepted principle that the spectrum of $\Z$ should be completed with an infinite prime.
+In number theory, it is a universal principle that the spectrum of $\Z$ should be completed with an infinite prime.
 This is corroborated, for example, by Ostrowski's theorem, the product formula

 the Hasse principle, Artin-Verdier duality, and functional equations of $L$-functions.

 This ``compactification'' $\SpecZh := \SpecZ \cup \{ \infty \}$ was just a philosophical device until recently: Durov has proposed a rigorous framework which allows for a discussion of, say, $\Zinff$, the local ring of $\SpecZh$ at $p=\infty$ \cite{Durov}.
 The purpose of this work is to study the $K$-theory of the so-called generalized rings intervening at the infinite place.